lashford/modern-web-template/tutorial/index.md

 ### BootstrapUI

-Well to be honest any CSS framework would do here, I quite like Bootstrap, its well supported and means I dont need to hand crank CSS.
-Becasue well at the end of the day im not a web designer, I like Arial font, primary colours and simple layouts. :-)
+Well to be honest any CSS framework would do here, I quite like Bootstrap, its well supported and means I don't need to hand crank CSS.
+Because well at the end of the day I'm not a web designer, I like Arial font, primary colours and simple layouts.

 For more reading check out: